SabeloMkhwanzi/Multify-Analytics-Dashboard/README.md

 <!-- [HERE](https://gitcoin.co/issue/covalenthq/covalent-gitcoin-bounties/19/100028550) -->

 ## Multify Analytics DashDeX

+### Project Description
-### Is a multi-chain analytics dashboard, a tool for Investors, Cryptocurrence holders to visualize, analyse data on various blockchains and decentralization exchanges on one platform.
+* Multify is a multi-chain analytics dashboard, a tool for Investors, Cryptocurrence holders to visualize, analyse data on various blockchains and decentralization exchanges on one platform.

-## Project Concept
+### Project Concept
 * Building a platform that helps users to remain on one platform that providers all the tools for an Investors, Cryptocurrency holders.
 * Providing a simple way to track and visualize all assets.
 * With the usage of COVALENT API we are able to bringing visibility to billions of blockchain data points on this Dashboard- [Covalent API Reference](https://chakra-ui.com/)